Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices: Concentration of a random vector of a normed vector space

-We thought useful to present the theorem of concentration of Gaussian vectors in our new formalism, to add this setting to the historical example of the concentration on the sphere. \begin{theoreme} A canonical Gaussian vector $Z$ is normally concentrated independently of its dimension.
+We thought useful to present the theorem of concentration of Gaussian vectors in our new formalism, to add this setting to the historical example of the concentration on the sphere. \begin{theorem} A canonical Gaussian vector $Z$ is normally concentrated independently of its dimension.
 For any $p \in \mathbb{N}$~:

-where $\mathcal N(0,I_p)$ is the distribution of the \emph{canonical Gaussian vectors of dimension $p$} that have independent zero mean and unit variance Gaussian entries. \end{theoreme} A structural proof with a geometrical approach from the Poincar\'{e} lemma tracks the concentration of Gaussian vectors from the concentration of the uniform distribution on the sphere.
+where $\mathcal N(0,I_p)$ is the distribution of the \emph{canonical Gaussian vectors of dimension $p$} that have independent zero mean and unit variance Gaussian entries. \end{theorem} A structural proof with a geometrical approach from the Poincar\'{e} lemma tracks the concentration of Gaussian vectors from the concentration of the uniform distribution on the sphere.
 A more functional approach based on the log-Sobolev inequalities can be found in \cite{Led01}.
 An alternative proof is found in \cite{Tao11}, originally proposed by Maurey and Pisier, which does not provide the optimal constants but is more efficient and simple.

-\begin{remarque} The independence of the concentration of a random vector to its dimension can be interpreted as a conservation of its \emph{observable diameter} through dimensionality when the \emph{actual diameter} increases.
+\begin{remark} The independence of the concentration of a random vector to its dimension can be interpreted as a conservation of its \emph{observable diameter} through dimensionality when the \emph{actual diameter} increases.
 This second diameter, that can be referred to as the \emph{metric diameter}, can be naturally defined as the expectation of the distance between two independent random vectors drawn from the same distribution.
 Theorem~\ref{the:concentration_vecteur_gaaussien} states that the observable diameter of a Gaussian distribution in $\mathbb{R}^p$ is of order $1$, that is to say $\frac{1}{\sqrt{p}}$ times less than the diameter (that is of order $\sqrt{p}$).
-The same result holds for the uniform distribution on the sphere of $\mathbb{R}^p$ and for any distribution that would be called for that reason \emph{concentrated}. \end{remarque} Theorem~\ref{the:concentration_vecteur_gaaussien} can be generalized to any random vector $X \in \mathbb R^p$ with density $d\mathbb P_X(x) = e^{-U(x)}d\lambda_p(x)$ where $U : \mathbb R^p \rightarrow \mathbb R$ is a positive functional with the hessian bounded inferiorly by, say $cI_p$, $c>0$.
-In that case, $X \propto 2e^{-c \cdot^2/2}$, (see \cite[Theorem 2.7]{Led01})
+The same result holds for the uniform distribution on the sphere of $\mathbb{R}^p$ and for any distribution that would be called for that reason \emph{concentrated}. \end{remark}